geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " But come and prove, the maids no longer here,
 " Alike unjust your anger and your fear."

-He ceased : — the drawbridge falls — Alonzo's mind Already half its late distrust resign'd.
+He ceased: — the drawbridge falls — Alonzo's mind Already half its late distrust resign'd.
 He past, and turning, wild with anguish, found
 The bridge again uprais'd, himself on hostile ground; The vassals, at their fraudful lord's commands, 640

-Prepar'd to bind him in ignoble bands ;
+Prepar'd to bind him in ignoble bands;
 Lost was his spear, but swift his sword he drew, ^

 The first he wounded and the next he slew, V